 Try to confine it to just the programming language as much as possible.
 Don't try to do something full stack (meaning, using all the technologies from user interfaces all the way to databases)–although you'll probably need to utilize some kind of existing framework or APIs.

 For your first real project you might want to consider copying something simple that already exists.
 Look for a simple application, like a To-Do list app and straight out try to copy it.
 Don't let your design skills stand in the way of learning to code.

-Step 4: Learn a database technology
+5. Learn a database technology

 Most software developers will need to know some database technology as most series applications have a back-end database.
-So, make sure you do not neglect investing in this area.
+So make sure you do not neglect investing in this area.

 You will probably see the biggest benefit if you learn SQL–even if you plan on working with NoSQL database like MongoDB or Raven, learning SQL will give you a better base to work from.
 There are many more jobs out there that require knowledge of SQL than NoSQL.

 Don't worry so much about the flavor of SQL.
 The different SQL technologies are similar enough that you shouldn't have a problem switching between them if you know the basics of one SQL technology.
 Just make sure you learn the basics about tables, queries, and other common database operations.

 I'd recommend getting a good book on the SQL technology of your choice and creating a few small sample projects, so you can practice what you are learning–always practice what you are learning.

 You have good knowledge of SQL when you can:

 - Perform basics queries